antonisstathis/MilitaryServicesDocs/FrontEndDocs/SoldiersServicesList.md

 	All the requests send the jwt token to the server.
 This behaviour is defined in the line 25 of the main.js file using axios interceptors.It is not needed to add it in each request as it is applied globally.
-The spring boot app checks in the controller layer if the jwt token is tampered or expired and responds with the requested data and ok status only in the case that the jwt token is not tampered or expireda.
+The spring boot app checks in the controller layer if the jwt token is tampered or expired and responds with the requested data and ok status only in the case that the jwt token is not tampered or expired.
 In case the jwt token is tampered or expired the spring boot app responds with 401 status unathorized.
 The same happens with the domain name of the server that hosts the spring boot app.
 It is not needed to add it in each request as it is added automatically.
 This behaviour is defined in line 18 of the main.js file.
 The url is "http://localhost:8080/" as i run the app locally using Docker or else the domain name would be there.